creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 - Update its capabilities and responsibilities
 - Clarify integration points if modified

+#### 🔄 Per-Engine Structure Maintenance

+Whenever you:
+- Add, remove or reorganize files/folders inside an engine
+- Change entrypoints, core logic files, or structure

+You **must update** that engine’s `README.md` to reflect the new structure.

+Each engine’s README must include:
+- A `📁 Engine Structure` section with an updated tree view
+- Short explanation of key files

 ---

 ### 4. Optional: Add to `CHANGELOG.md` (future)